 Children arrive at school expecting to learn.
 Teachers arrive at school expecting to teach.
 Parents, for the most part, trust that this exchange works smoothly and that their children's learning needs are addressed effectively at school.

 To make this process simple as it should be, the education system must recognize that in order for positive and productive teaching and learning environments to thrive, teachers have to be allowed the privilege to be the part of the process that allows them to play to their strengths.
-Teachers teach, that's what they're trained to do; that's what they're comfortable and confident doing, but the litany of social, emotional and family challenges that kids are dealing with makes it so hard to focus on learning, and in turn, teaching.
+Teachers teach that's what they're trained to do; that's what they're comfortable and confident doing, but the litany of social, emotional, and family challenges that kids are dealing with makes it so hard to focus on learning, and in turn, teaching.
 Trying to teach kids who are struggling with such difficult social, emotional and relational challenges is so much cart, not enough horse.

 The supports and services available to kids within their communities outside of school need to be readily and consistently available to them inside the school if we are to distribute our differentiated professional strengths as responsible significant others in the lives of children.
-A new generation of holistic KARE Givers will be conceived the minute we begin to understand as professionals that we have to start talking to each other long before we begin practicing in the field to grow understanding of what the differing supportive professional cohorts can offer kids, and more importantly, how best to deliver the service from a central and coordinated vantage point inside our schools.
+A new generation of holistic KARE Givers will be conceived the minute we begin to understand as professionals that we have to start talking to each other long before we begin practicing in the field to grow our understanding of what the differing supportive professional cohorts can offer kids, and more importantly, how best to deliver the service from a central and coordinated vantage point inside our schools.
 Nowhere else within any community is there a better and more appropriate place for kids to receive coordinated support services than from within our school buildings.

 Once this new wave of like-minded and cohesive professionals enters the field we will see the positive effects in a new generation of kids who benefit from their caring and collaborative perspective.
-As these kids travel their learning paths over a thirteen year spectrum within a new context of public education, they will change.
-They will know what authentic support looks, sounds and feels like in school growing to implicitly understand that learning doesn't happen in a vacuum, and that to a child, each individual's needs are unique and worth the wrap-a-round effort of the multi-faceted and highly skilled super teams of diverse professionals working together inside schools.
-Some of these kids will become the teachers, doctors, nurses, therapists, police officers etc. that will wrap the gift of caring they received in school around yet another generation of hopeful and worthy kids.
+As these kids travel their learning paths over a thirteen-year spectrum within a new context of public education, they will change.
+They will know what authentic support looks, sounds, and feels like in school growing to implicitly understand that learning doesn't happen in a vacuum and that to a child, each individual's needs are unique and worth the wrap-a-round effort of the multi-faceted and highly skilled super teams of diverse professionals working together inside schools.
+Some of these kids will become the teachers, doctors, nurses, therapists, police officers, etc. that will wrap the gift of caring they received in school around yet another generation of hopeful and worthy kids.

 This is how I think the circle needs to be drawn.